Jean28518/Godot-jTools/README.md

 It is intended to expand and modify the toolset on your needs.
 It is high customizable and offers a simple, but efficient basis.

-You can use this in your own prokject, even a commercial one.
+You can use this in your own project, even a commercial one.

 ## Features
 - Simple Save Manager